CO Criminal Defense Lawyer Defending Charges Throughout All of Western Colorado

 Criminal cases are unlike any other legal proceedings.
 They involve a unique and complex set of procedural rules, numerous statutes, cumbersome case law, and skillful negotiation.
 Experience, though, may count more than anything.
 Our office is proud to have successfully defended Coloradoans against many unfair, unfounded, or unproven criminal charges.
 We have helped people just like you face down terrifying accusations and still maintain their freedom, their dignity, and their good names.
 Each day of your life matters and each ought to be lived to the fullest.
 We understand that, and that’s why we fight for you.

-As your Colorado criminal attorney, I can defend you against any of these criminal charges, as well as a wide range of other accusations:
+As your Colorado criminal defense lawyer, I can defend you against any of these criminal charges, as well as a wide range of other accusations:

 - DUI / DWI / DWAI (i.e. driving under the influence of alcohol / drunk driving)